biocommons/uta/loading/data/splign-manual/README.md

    - Click on the gene id to go to the gene page (e.g., `6165`)
    - N.B.
 Strand is inferred from the orientation of aligned exons.

-1. Enter the gene and CDS info in txdata.yaml
+1. Enter the gene, geneID, and CDS info in txdata.yaml

 1. Get the chromosome and coordinates from the gene page
    - From the "Genomic Context" section, note the chromosomal